knpuniversity/blog/use-symfony-reproducer.md

 ## Forking the Symfony Repository

-The first thing we'll do is _fork_ the [`symfony/symfony`](https://github.com/symfony/symfony) repository on GitHub.
-This will give us our own copy of the Symfony repository where we can work.
+Step 1 is to _fork_ the [`symfony/symfony`](https://github.com/symfony/symfony)
+repository on GitHub.
+This will give us our own copy where we can work.

 1. Visit https://github.com/symfony/symfony and click the _Fork_
    button at the top of the page.